apache/airflow/dev/WHAT_GOES_INTO_THE_NEXT_RELEASE.md

 not from the `v2-*-stable` branch.
 In fact all the tests and ci checks for providers are skipped in the non-main (v2* branches).
 So yes - not seeing provider changes cherry-picked is absolutely expected.

-# What's the purpose of patch-level releases?
+# What's the purpose of patch releases?

 The purpose of that release is as described in SemVer - to give the users bug-fix-only release that has no new features.
 Of course it's sometimes debatable whether changes are features/bug-fixes, but we usually use the #release-management on Airflow's slack to quickly chat about it, and eventually the release manager always makes a comment in the PR when the milestone is changed and explains the reasoning.

-Sometimes we also include technically breaking changes in patch level (for example when we fix a security issue it often is done in a "breaking" way).
+Sometimes we also include technically breaking changes in patch release (for example when we fix a security issue it often is done in a "breaking" way).

 We have to remember that SemVer is a statement of intention and not a technical definition of breaking vs. not breaking.
 As [Hyrum's Law](https://www.hyrumslaw.com/) correctly states: "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.".
-Our intention is to keep the patch level releases following SemVer intentions as much as possible, but we also have to be pragmatic and sometimes we have to break the [Public Interface of Airflow](https://airflow.apache.org/docs/apache-airflow/stable/public-airflow-interface.html) to fix things.
+Our intention is to keep the patch releases following SemVer intentions as much as possible, but we also have to be pragmatic and sometimes we have to break the [Public Interface of Airflow](https://airflow.apache.org/docs/apache-airflow/stable/public-airflow-interface.html) to fix things.
 Those should be rare and deliberate decisions and we should always try to avoid them, but sometimes they are needed to either protect our users or to make the code maintainable and we asses the likelihood of breaking our user's workflow is low.

-# Do we intentionally skip over some changes when releasing a patch level release?
+# Do we intentionally skip over some changes when releasing a patch release?

-Skipping is not intentional because we never "skip" things when cherry-picking, It's **reverse** - those maintainer who think that certain bug fixes (or internal changes or sometimes even feature changes that we classify really as "bugfix" SHOULD intentionally mark those PRs they want with the next `patch-level` milestone to be included.
+Skipping is not intentional because we never "skip" things when cherry-picking, It's **reverse** - those maintainer who think that certain bug fixes (or internal changes or sometimes even feature changes that we classify really as "bugfix" SHOULD intentionally mark those PRs they want with the next `patch` milestone to be included.
 So there is no skipping, if maintainer did not deliberately mark PR as upcoming milestone, it will just not be included (not skipped).
 By default all the changes merged to main are included in the next `minor` release.
 See [README](../README.md#what-goes-into-the-next-release) for